 A Booster Club must establish and maintain a bank account in its own name and keep track of all revenues and expenses related to the Booster Club's activities.
 This account is not a school account and is not subject to audit by the district's internal or independent auditors.

-Each Booster Club must file a copy of the adopted audit annually to the Organizational Sponsor and Campus Principal on or before the 60th day after the last day of school.
+Each Booster Club must file a copy of the adopted audit annually to the Organizational Sponsor and Campus Principal.
 These statements are available for inspection to any person who submits a written request to the District.